Afterfall: Insanity: Reception

 The reviews for Afterfall: InSanity were mixed The game holds a 50/100 score on aggregating website Metacritic and an average score of 48% on GameRankings.

 GameSpot praised the game for its environment details, storyline, puzzles and quick-time events, but criticized the game for its boring melee combat, introduction and stilted voice acting.
 IGN called the game "boring".
 The review praised the game for its graphics but criticized its gameplay and sound.

 The extended edition of the game was awarded a score of 3/10 by Destructoid.

 Sequel

 On 19 October 2012, Nicolas Entertainment Group revealed that a sequel of the game would be developed through the creation of a Facebook page "Pearl of the Wasteland".
 On May 9, 2013, that Facebook page was replaced with another called Afterfall: Reconquest, due to the developer's choice of changing the name.
 Afterfall: Reconquest was to be set 63 years after the events of World War III.
 The previous page regularly posted the fictional chronicles of the survivors of the wasteland in the Afterfall universe.
 The game was to be episodic.
 The first episode was released on 19 February 2015.

-Alleged licensing issues and Steam takedown
+Licensing issues and Steam takedown

-The game was taken down from Steam by June 2015 after a legal battle with Epic Games, whose engine was used to create it (Unreal Engine 3).
+The game was taken down from Steam by June 2015 after a legal battle with Epic Games, whose engine was used to create it (Unreal Engine 3), Epic Games had filed a lawsuit in October 2012 over overdue royalties for using their game engine.
+A month later, the developers were ordered by the court to cease production and distribution of a video game as well as hand out all the data carriers with the game engine.
+After the developers failed to comply, Epic Games contacted Valve which blocked the video games made by it from being sold on Steam by May 2015.
 Nicolas Games filed for bankruptcy shortly after.